JuliaAstro/Photometry.jl/docs/src/background/index.md

 function imshow(image; kwargs...)
     xs, ys = axes(image)
     data = transpose(image)
-    heatmap(xs, ys, data; aspect_ratio=1, xlim=extrema(xs), ylim=extrema(ys), kwargs...)
+    heatmap(xs, ys, data;
+            aspect_ratio=1,
+            xlim=extrema(xs), ylim=extrema(ys),
+            kwargs...)
 end

 imshow(image)
 ```

 Now let's try and estimate the background using [`estimate_background`](@ref).
-First, we'll si
-gma-clip to try and remove the signals from the stars.
+First, we'll sigma-clip to try and remove the signals from the stars.
 Then, the background is broken down into boxes, in this case of size `(50, 50)`.
 Within each box, the given statistical estimators get the background value and RMS.
 By default, we use [`SourceExtractorBackground`](@ref) and [`StdRMS`](@ref).
 This creates a low-resolution image, which we then need to resize.
 We can accomplish this using an interpolator, by default a cubic-spline interpolator via [`ZoomInterpolator`](@ref).
 The end result is a smooth estimate of the spatially varying background and background RMS.

 ```@example bkg
 # sigma-clip